The Bear season 2 features a captivating soundtrack that draws from iconic songs of the 1990s.

 11. About The Bear

 The Bear is an American comedy-drama television series created by Christopher Storer.
-It premiered on Hulu on June 23, 2022.
-A second season has been confirmed.

 A young chef from the world of fine dining comes home to Chicago to run his family’s Italian beef sandwich shop after the suicide of his older brother, who left behind debts, a rundown kitchen, and an unruly staff.